stanford-rc/www.sherlock.stanford.edu/src/docs/overview/orders.md

 for equipment refresh.
 Nodes failing during this period may not be repaired, and failed hardware will be disabled or removed from the system.

+Please note that outside of exceptional circumstances, nodes purchased in Sherlock cannot be removed from cluster before the end of their service term.

 ### Shared ownership